yjpeng11/Moonwalk_CNN/README.md

 python CNN_flow.py --mode 0
 ```

 Change mode 0 to mode 1 for testing.
+The directory of WORKSPACE need to be changed accordingly.

 #### Step 3.2: Training and testing the softmax layer of CNN models
 To train the spatial CNN: